NeilMacMullen/jumpfs/doc/faq.md

 ### How can I find out if there's a newer version with better features?

 Run the `jumpfs_info` command  - it will check for new versions.

+### Where is the bookmark file?

+Run the `jumpfs_info` command  - it will tell you.

+### Why did you use JSON for the bookmark file?

+Because it's a reasonable compromise between human and machine-readable and .Net has a Json serializer built in.
+I wanted to be able to hack the file by hand if necessary and to allow (at least, in principle) for other client applications to use the same bookmark file.